aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1/readme.md

 - **Point Anomalies:** Individual instances in the data that are considered anomalous.
 - **Contextual Anomalies:** Instances that are anomalous only in a specific context or condition.
 - **Collective Anomalies:** A collection of related instances that are anomalous when analyzed together.

+### Techniques for Anomaly Detection

+1. **Kernel Density Estimation (KDE):**

+KDE is a non-parametric method for estimating the PDF of a random variable.
+It assumes that the data points are sampled from an unknown distribution and uses a kernel function (e.g., Gaussian kernel) to estimate the density at each point.
+The density estimation is based on the distance of a given point from its neighboring data points.
+Anomalies are identified as instances that have a low density value compared to the majority of the data points.

+2. **Gaussian Mixture Models (GMM):** GMM is a parametric method that assumes the data is generated from a mixture of multiple Gaussian distributions.
+The model estimates the parameters (means, covariances, and weights) of these Gaussian components, and the density of a point is calculated as the weighted sum of the densities from each component.
+Anomalies are identified as instances that have a low probability density under the fitted GMM.

+3. **Histogram-based Estimation:** This is a simple non-parametric method that involves dividing the data space into bins or intervals and estimating the density as the frequency of data points in each bin.
+Anomalies are identified as instances that fall into low-density bins or regions.

+4. **Parzen Window Estimation:** Similar to KDE, Parzen Window estimation is a non-parametric method that estimates the density at a point as the sum of kernel functions centered on each data point.
+The kernel function and its bandwidth parameter determine the smoothness of the density estimate.

+5. **One-Class Support Vector Machines (OC-SVM):** OC-SVM is a semi-supervised method that aims to learn a decision boundary that separates the majority of the data points (normal instances) from the origin in a high-dimensional feature space.
+Anomalies are identified as instances that fall outside the learned decision boundary.